nih-niddk-mbs/StochasticGene.jl/README.md

 # StochasticGene.jl

 Julia package to simulate and fit stochastic models of gene transcription to experimental data.
 The data include distributions of mRNA counts per cell (e.g. single molecule FISH (smFISH) or single cell RNA sequence (scRNA) data)), image intensity traces from live cell imaging, and dwell time distributions of reporters (e.g. MS2 or PP7) imaged in live cells.
-The models are continuous Markov systems with an arbitrary number of G (gene) states, R (pre-RNA) steps with stochastic transitions between the states, and S splice sites (usually same as R).
-The gene always occupies one of the G states and there are reversible transitions between G states that you specify.
+The transcription models considered are stochastic (continuous Markov systems) with an arbitrary number of G (gene) states, R (pre-RNA) steps, and S splice sites (usually same as R).
+The gene always occupies one of the G states and there are random reversible (user specified) transitions between G states.
 One of the G states is an active state where transcription can be initiated and the first R step becomes occupied.
-An irreversible forward transition can then occur to the next R step if that step is unoccupied simulating elongation.
+An irreversible forward transition can then occur to the next R step if that step is unoccupied mimicking elongation.
 An mRNA molecule is ejected from the final (termination) R step where it then decays stochastically.
 The model can account for multiple alleles of the gene in the same cell.
-The user can specify which R step is considered visible when occupied.
-For example, if the pre-RNA MS2 construct is inserted into an intron that is transcribed early then you would select the reporter insertstep to be one and all R steps are visible.
-But if the reporter is transcribed late then you would choose a later R step, like step 3, and only R steps after step 3 are considered visible.
-In the original model in Rodriguez et al. Cell (2018), the reporter was in the exon and thus was visible to the last step and then ejected.
+The user can specify which R step is considered visible when occupied (i.e. contains a reporter).
+For example, if the pre-RNA MS2 construct is inserted into an intron that is transcribed early then you could make the reporter insertstep to be 1 and all R steps will be visible.
+But if the reporter is transcribed late then you could choose a later R step, like step 3, and only R steps after step 3 are considered visible.
+In the original model in Rodriguez et al. Cell (2018), the reporter was in an exon and was visible at all steps and then ejected.
 In Wan et al. Cell (2021), the reporter is inserted into an intron and thus can be spliced out before the polymerase reaches the final R step.
-Models are allowed to have no R steps (i.e. classic telegraph models but with arbitrary numbers of G states) where an mRNA molecule can be stochastically produced when the gene occupies the active G state.
-When fitting the model to single cell RNA (scRNA) sequence data, the predicted mRNA counts are further subjected to a stochastic process to account for the reduction in the number of mRNA captured and measured (i.e. technical noise).
-You can also specify reporters for G states and even more than one simultaneous reporter.
+Models are allowed to have no R steps (i.e. classic telegraph models but with arbitrary numbers of G states (rather thabn usual two)) where an mRNA molecule can be stochastically produced when the gene occupies the active G state.
+You can also specify reporters for G states (e.g. transcription factors) and more than one simultaneous reporter (e.g. reporters for introns and transcription factors).

-The package has functions to specify the models, prepare the data, compute the predicted data, apply a Metropolis-Hastings markov chain monte carlo (MCMC) algorithm to fit the parameters of the models to the data and compute posterior distributions, and simulate the models.
+The package has functions to specify the models, prepare the data, compute the predicted data, apply a Metropolis-Hastings markov chain monte carlo (MCMC) algorithm to fit the parameters of the models to the data (i.e. compute Bayesian posterior distributions), and explicitly simulate models.

 StochasticGene can run on small data sets on a laptop or large data sets on a multiprocessor cluster such as NIH Biowulf.
 There are functions that generate swarm files to be submitted and process and analyze the results.

-### Using StochasticGene
+### Installing StochasticGene

-### Installation

 The following assumes that Julia has already been installed.
 If not go to https://julialang.org/downloads/.
 Julia has already been installed on the NIH Biowulf system but StochasticGene must be installed by each individual user.

-To install StochasticGene, open a terminal and type
+To install StochasticGene on a local computer, open a terminal and type

 ```
 $ julia